Bachelor of Science in Health Science (BS-HS)

 Students must submit an Application for Internship Experience to their Program Advisor by the end of Week 1 of the term before the beginning of the term in which they intend to start their internship.
 The Application for Internship Experience must include the signed approval of the client organization where the experience will occur and the signed agreement of the contact person who agrees to serve as an onsite advisor for the internship.

-In order to receive credit for the internship, all steps in the application process must be completed and approved by the Office of Academic Affairs before starting the internship.
+In order to receive credit for the internship, all steps in the application process must be completed and approved by the Department of Health Science before starting the internship.

 Proctored Courses for Health Science